-SECTION.
-53. Review of Benefits - The POEA shall, upon consultation with the seafarer's unions and associations of manning agencies and shipping companies undertake a regular annual review of death benefits provided under this Act and through its governing board, update or amend the death benefits to keep it at par with prevailing international standards.
+SEC.
+55. Review of Benefits.
+The POEA shall, upon consultation, with the seafarer's unions and associations of manning agencies and shipping companies, undertake a regular annual review of the death benefits provided under this Act and through its governing board, update or amend the death benefits to keep it at par with prevailing international standards.

-SECTION 54.
-Seafarer's Loan Guarantee fund- The OWWA in coordination with government financial institutions, shall institute financing schemes that will expand the grant of pre-departure load and family assistance load to seafarer in accordance with Section 21 of RA No. 8042.
+SEC.
+56. Seafarer's Loan Guarantee Fund.
+The OWWA, in coordination with government financial institutions, shall institute financing schemes that will expand the grant of pre-departure loan and family assistance loan to seafarers in accordance with Section 21 of RA No. 8042.

-SECTION.
-55. Housing and Provident Benefits - seafarer shall be provided access to the government's housing program through membership in the Home Development Mutual Fund (Pag-Ibig Fund).
+SF.C.
+57. Housing and Provident Benefits.
+Seafarers shall be provided access to the government's housing program through membership in the Home Development Mutual Fund (Pag-ibig Fund).

-SECTION.
-56. Care of the Sick or injured - in case of illness or injury during the term of employment, the master shall arrange for the seafarer to receive proper nursing care on board or ashore, including medical attention, medicines and attention.
+SEC.
+58. Care of the Sick or Injured.
+In case of illness or injury during the term of employment, the master shall arrange for the seafarer to receive proper nursing care on board or ashore, including medical attention, medicines and attention.

-The sick or injured seafarer shall continue to receive his wager during the time he is under contract.
+The sick or injured seafarer shall continue to receive his wages during the time he is under contract.

-If the work-related injury or illness requires medical and/or dental treatment in a foreign port, the employer shall be liable for the full cost of such medical, serious dental, surgical and hospital treatment as well as board and lodging until the seafarer is declared fit to work or to be repatriated.
-SECTION.
-57. Care fore Repatriated Seafarer - if after repatriation the overseas seafarer still require medical attention arising from said injury or illness, he shall be so provided, at cost to the employer until such time he is declared fit and the degree of his disability has been established by the employer-designated physician.
+If the work-related injury or illness requires medical and / or dental treatment in a foreign port, the employer shall be liable for the full cost of such medical, serious dental, surgical and hospital treatment as well as board and lodging until the seafarer is declared fir to work or to be repatriated.

+SEC.
+59. Care for Repatriated Seafarers.
+If after repatriation, the overseas seafarers still require medical attention arising from said injury or illness, he shall be so provided, at cost to the employer until such time he is declared fit and the degree of his disability has been established by the employer-designated physician.

-For this purpose, the seafarer shall submit himself to a post-employment medical examination by a company-designated physician within three (3) working days upon his return except when he I physically incapacitated to do so, in which case, a written notice to the agency within the same period is deemed as compliance, failure of the seafarer to comply with the mandatory reporting requirement shall result in his forfeiture of his right to claim the above benefits.
+For this purpose, the seafarer shall submit himself to a postemployment medical examination by a company-designated physician within three (3) working days upon his return except when he is physically incapacitated to do so, in which case, a written notice to the agency within the same period is deemed as compliance.
+Failure of the seafarer to comply with the mandatory reporting requirement shall result in his forfeiture of his right to claim the above benefits.

+CHAPTER XII.

-CHAPTER XII DISCIPLINARY AND DISPUTE SETTLEMENT PROCEDURE
+DISCIPLINARY AND DISPUTE SETTLEMENT PROCEDURE

-SECTION, 58.
-Duties of the Employer/Master.
+SEC.
+60. Duties of the Employer / Master.

-- 1. To faithfully comply with the stipulated terms and conditions of the employment contract, particularly the prompt payment of wages, remittance of allotment and the expeditious settlement of valid claims of the seafarer - 2.
-To make operational on board the vessel the grievance machinery provided in his contract and ensure its free access at all times by the seafarer; AND - 3.
-To ensure the protection and safety of seafarer at all times
+a TO faithfully comply with the stipulated terms and conditions of the employment contract, particularly the prompt payment of wages, remittance of allotment and the expeditious settlement of valid claims of the seafarer;

+- b To make operational on board the vessel the grievance machinery provided in this contract and ensure its free access at all limes by the seafarer; AND - c To ensure the protection and safety of seafarers at all times.

-SECTION.
-59. Duties of the Seafarer.
+SEC.
+61. Duties of the Seafarer.

-- 1. to faithfully comply with and observe the terms and conditions of his contract violation of which shall be subject to disciplinary sanctions; - 2. to treat the ship and the cargo with proper care out his duties as a whole with due responsibility; - 3. to comply with company rules, regulations and policies consistent with the rules and regulations issued by the DOLE; - 4. to conduct himself in an orderly and respectful manner towards passengers and shippers stevedores, port authorities and other persons official business with the ship.
-Each shall treat his/her colleagues on board with due consideration; AND - 5. to observe the grievance procedure outlined in this ACT.
+- a To faithfully comply with and observe the terms and conditions of his contract, violations of which shall be subject to disciplinary sanctions; - b To treat the ship and the cargo with proper care out his duties as a whole with due responsibility; - c To comply with company rules, regulations and policies consistent with the rules and regulations issued by the DOLE; - d To conduct himself in an orderly and respectful manner towards passengers and shippers stevedores, port authorities and other persons official business with the ship.
+Each shall treat his / her colleagues on board with due consideration; AND - e To observe the grievance procedure outlined in this Act.